Research Associate, Center for Retirement Initiatives - McCourt School of Public Policy

 Located in a historic neighborhood in the nation's capital, Georgetown offers rigorous academic programs, a global perspective, exciting ways to take advantage of Washington, D.C., and a commitment to social justice.
 Our community is a tight knit group of remarkable individuals interested in intellectual inquiry and making a difference in the world.

-The Research Associate position is designed to support the work of the Center for Retirement Initiatives .
+This part-time (not to exceed 20 hours per week) Research Associate position is designed to support the work of the Center for Retirement Initiatives.
 The Research Associate is responsible, detailed-oriented with a strong work ethic and desire to learn about driving policy change at the state and federal level through the Center's education and research initiatives.
 The Research Associate is responsible for assisting with day to day research and administrative responsibilities, including the preparation of literature reviews, basic information gathering, collecting and analyzing data, policy writing and analysis, contributing data and/or writing for materials produced by the Center and other duties assigned, including but not limited to, administrative tasks and conference and program planning.
 The Research Associate will have opportunities for professional development by attending conferences and meetings and to become a subject matter expert in areas of public policy and business related to savings, financial services, retirement plans, pensions, asset management and investments.
 Duties include, but are not limited to:

 Research, writing, policy analysis